 - A red sore or rough patch inside your mouth

-- A red, raised patch or wart-like sore on or in the anus or on your genitals
+- A red, raised patch or wart- like sore on the skin or in the anal or genital area

-Make an appointment with your dermatologist if you have a sore or scab that doesnt heal in about two months or a flat patch of scaly skin tat wont go away.
+Make an appointment with your dermatologist if you have a sore scab that doesn’t heal or any lesion which is changing or growing.